rchastain/velena/README.md

 # Velena
-Connect 4 engine by Giuliano Bertoletti, with an original GUI.
+Connect-Four engine by Giuliano Bertoletti, with an original GUI.

 ![alt text](screenshots/linux-manjaro-english.png)